Data Generators for Learning Systems Based on RBF Networks: Data generator

 \section{Data generator}

-The idea of the proposed data generation scheme is to extract local Gaussian kernels from the learned RBF-DDA network and generate data from each of them in proportion to the desired class value distribution.
-When class distribution different from the empirically observed is desired, the distribution has to be specified as an input parameter.
+The idea of the proposed data generation scheme is to extract Gaussian kernels from the learned RBF-DDA network and generate data from each of them in proportion to the desired class value distribution.
+When class distribution different from the empirically observed one is desired, the distribution can be specified as an input parameter.

-A notable property of a Gaussian kernels is their ability not to be used only as discriminative models but also as generative models.
-To generate data from multivariate normal distribution $N(\mu, \Sigma)$ one can exploit the following property of multivariate Gaussian distribution:
+A notable property of Gaussian kernels is their ability not to be used only as discriminative models but also as generative models.
+To generate data from multivariate normal distribution $N(\mu, \Sigma)$ one can exploit the following property of multivariate Gaussian distributions: